chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 .. warning::

-  Details about installing the module or using it without installing are available on this `documentation <../../../tools/postprocessing/postprocessing.py>`_.
+  Details about installing the module or using it without installing it are available on this `documentation <../../../tools/postprocessing/postprocessing.py>`_.

 ----------------------------------